tranngochoang/molecular-docs/docs/building-geometries/fractal-dna-package.markdown

 ---
 layout: default
-title: Fractal DNA Package
+title: Fractal DNA package
 nav_order: 1
 permalink: docs/geometry-library/fractal-dna
 parent: Building Geometries
 ---

-# The FractalDNA Package
+# The FractalDNA package

-Geometries for use in Molecular DNA can be generated yourself, or with the help of the [FractalDNA](https://github.com/natl/fractaldna) Package in Python.
+Geometries for use in molecularDNA can be generated yourself, or with the help of the [FractalDNA](https://github.com/natl/fractaldna) Package in Python.

-The FractalDNA package (documentation [here](https://natl.github.io/fractaldna/)) provides Python methods for building DNA segments that can be joined together by the Molecular DNA program, as well as assembling geometries.
+The FractalDNA package (see the documentation [here](https://natl.github.io/fractaldna/)) provides Python methods for building DNA segments that can be joined together by the molecularDNA application, as well as assembling geometries.

 FractalDNA can be installed from PyPI: